exentio/esphome_configs/README.md

 white, and GPIO4 on PWM set as channel 1 aka warm white.
 The firmware automatically set itself as a CCT controller.
 CoB LEDs slap, btw, you should get some.
 [This is the strip I bought](https://aliexpress.com/item/1005005820131997.html), the CCT 608LEDs 10mm 12V version, fits my alluminum channels no problem.
+I used the same LEDs for `h801_tv_cucina`.

 ### ESP32 BLE+Zigbee bridge
 For my first hub I flashed a CC2531 dongle with a CC2530 firmware [from here](https://github.com/Koenkk/Z-Stack-firmware/tree/master/coordinator).